paws-r/paws/paws.common/cran-comments.md

 ## Submission
-This release addresses several bug raised by previous release.
+This release addresses a couple of bugs.

 ## Test environments